LucasWolke/code-tutor/ai-pipeline.md

 ### Level Decider Agent

-- **Purpose:** Analyzes the student’s coding query and context to decide the appropriate level of assistance and returns a structured JSON decision.
+- **Purpose:** Analyzes the student's coding query and context to decide the appropriate level of assistance and returns a structured JSON decision.
 - **Example Prompt:** "Given the following coding query and context [insert context here], please decide on the assistance level from 1 (motivational support) to 5 (detailed code help) and respond only in JSON format: { "level": "<1|2|3|4|5>" }."

-### Agent L1 – Motivational Help
+### Agent L1 - Motivational Help

 - **Purpose:** Provides basic encouragement and boosts the student's confidence without giving any coding hints.
-- **Example Prompt:** "Respond with motivational support such as 'You’re off to a great start—keep pushing forward!' without offering any coding solutions."
+- **Example Prompt:** "Respond with motivational support such as 'You're off to a great start—keep pushing forward!' without offering any coding solutions."

-### Agent L2 – General Feedback
+### Agent L2 - General Feedback

 - **Purpose:** Gives general feedback on the student's code or approach to affirm their progress without delving into specifics.
-- **Example Prompt:** "Generate feedback for the student’s code like 'Your approach shows promise; what do you think could be improved next?' without suggesting concrete code changes."
+- **Example Prompt:** "Generate feedback for the student's code like 'Your approach shows promise; what do you think could be improved next?' without suggesting concrete code changes."

-### Agent L3 – General Strategic Help
+### Agent L3 - General Strategic Help

 - **Purpose:** Points the student toward useful resources or broad strategies, such as documentation or debugging techniques, without showing a full solution.
 - **Example Prompt:** "Offer a strategic hint such as 'Have you considered reviewing the syntax for loops in Python?
 The official docs might give you a fresh perspective,' without presenting a complete code example."

-### Agent L4 – Content-Oriented Strategic Help
+### Agent L4 - Content-Oriented Strategic Help

 - **Purpose:** Provides content-related advice that explains key concepts or connects ideas without giving away the full solution.
 - **Example Prompt:** "Explain a concept like 'When using loops, ensure your loop variable is updated correctly; think about how a for-loop can simplify repetitive tasks,' without writing the entire code snippet."

-### Agent L5 – Detailed Content Help
+### Agent L5 - Detailed Content Help

 - **Purpose:** Offers detailed, step-by-step guidance with specific code examples or corrective actions to solve the student's problem.
 - **Example Prompt:** "Generate an in-depth explanation such as 'To fix the error in your loop, first initialize your counter variable, then use a for-loop with the correct range, and finally check if your condition matches the expected output,' including a brief code snippet if necessary."